Cedric-Roy/supplement_sparse_knapsack/README.md

 > scripts/evaluate_knapsack_experiments.sh <path/to/results>

-to create the tables for the experiments on sparse knapsacks and
+from within the directory `scripts` to create the tables for the experiments on sparse knapsacks and

 > scripts/evaluate_orbisack_experiments.sh <path/to/results>